broadinstitute/cromwell/docs/backends/Google.md

 }
 ```

 If your project has API quotas other than the defaults set the `genomics-api-queries-per-100-seconds` value to be the lesser of the `Queries per 100 seconds per user` and `Queries per 100 seconds` quotas.
-This value will be used to help tune Cromwell's rate of interaction with JES.
+This value will be used to help tune Cromwell's rate of interaction with Pipelines API.

 ### Configuring Authentication